mecid/mecid.github.io/_posts/2024-10-01-mastering-container-views-in-swiftui-sections.md

 The *SectionCollection* type conforms to the *RandomAccessCollection* protocol, where the elements are instances of the *SectionCollection* type.
 So you can easily access the content, header, and footer of every section.

 Today, we discovered advanced use cases of the new recomposition APIs introduced in SwiftUI.
 We learned how to extract the sections and recompose them using custom logic.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!